alvaromrls/alvaromrls/README.md

 - Learn basic Rhapsody from IBM in order to work with UML models.
 - Verify that our system follows all standards and is “GVA compliant”.
 - Design a configurable Excel that allows to configure each param of the system just using Excel.
-- Design different subsystems inside HUMS as Alarms or Thresholds.
+- Develop different subsystems inside HUMS as Alarms or Thresholds.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)